-Without a doubt, one of the main questions when considering an area to retire is the quality and availability of healthcare.
-One of the great things about living in such a beautiful and desirable area is that many very talented people feel the same way.
+Without a doubt, one of the main questions when considering an area to live is the quality and availability of healthcare.
+One of the great things about retiring in such a beautiful and desirable Asheville area is that many very talented people feel the same way.
 This means that we have a plethora of excellent doctors, nurses, and other specialists who chose to live and work in Asheville.
 We also have a variety of hospitals and outpatient clinics to choose from.

 In fact, the healthcare industry provides more jobs than any other sector in the Asheville MSA.
 Approximately 20% of our workforce is in healthcare!